ymca-logo-white

 ymca-parkinsons-movement

-Began Total Movement with Parkinson’s
+Stayed Active in Total Movement with Parkinson's

+120 individuals made a difference in their battle with idiopathic Parkinson’s disease.
 Total Movement with Parkinson’s is helping individuals maintain balance, mobility, and functionality as they build community and camaraderie by supporting one another.
 The program is now in two branches and continues to grow.

 ymca-attendance